omarimran2000/SensorTracking/README.md

 # SensorTracking
 This library allows the tracking of objects with sensors such as the Ouster LIDAR, X4 Radar and TSW Radar.
+Equipment was provided by
+National Research Council of Canada (NRC)

 # Installation